sbesada/java.math.expression.parser/README.md

 # java.math.expression.parser
-java.math.expression.parser is a maven project that let you parse math expresions.
+java.math.expression.parser is a maven project that let you parse math expressions.

 This algorithm does not use a decision tree.
 It is a recursive algorithm.

 This algorithm is faster than JEP math expresion parser!!!
+If you compare java.math.expression.parse and JEP, this algorithm only need 25% of the time to parse the same expression as JEP.

 Here you can see an example: